-We’ve introduced the constant model: a model that uses a single number to summarize all of the entries in a dataset.
+We’ve introduced the constant model: a model that summarizes all of the data by a single value.
 To fit the constant model, we chose a loss function that measured how well a given constant fits a data value, and we computed the average loss over all of the data values.
 We saw that depending on the choice of loss function, we get a different minimizing value.
 We found that the mean minimizes the average squared error (MSE) and the median minimizes the average absolute error (MAE).
 We also discussed how we can incorporate context and knowledge of our problem to pick loss functions.

 The idea of fitting models through loss minimization ties simple summary statistics—like the mean, median, and mode—to more complex modeling situations.
 The steps we took to model our data apply to many modeling scenarios:

 Select the form of a model (such as the constant model)

 Select a loss function (such as absolute error)

 Fit the model by minimizing the average loss for the data